 A farmer, rancher and grower must own or lease the land the product is produced on; and must participate in the production, sales and marketing of the farm products.
-The re-sale of agricultural products by farmers, ranchers and growers are not permitted.
+The re-sale of agricultural products by farmers, ranchers and growers is not permitted.
 Agricultural products such as flowers, plants, bedding plants, trees, fruits and vegetables, grain products, honey, eggs, and milk must be from a farmer's or grower's own fields, greenhouses, hives, fowl, and/or herd.
 Selling goods from a neighboring farm is only allowed if the market participant and the neighboring farm are both members of the same farmer, rancher, or fishery cooperative.

 If you are not a farmer, rancher or grower, you may sell at the USDA Farmers Market as a Producer as long as a minimum of 75 percent of the ingredients (by item, not by weight) in every product sold are sourced directly from a farmer, rancher or grower in the Chesapeake Bay region.
 Water, salt, pepper, oil, and sugar are excluded from the 75 percent requirement.
 Producers must provide to USDA Farmers Market personnel (hereafter "Market Management") a list of all menu items and products to be sold including ingredients for each product along with the name(s) of the farm(s) ingredients are sourced from to meet the Producer requirement.
+Priority will be given to those vendors who grow, raise or harvest the products that are featured in the items they sell.